cartesi/rollups-node/README.md

 The Rollups Node bundles multiple advance-state inputs into an epoch.
 Since the Node only supports the Authority consensus mechanism, it is up to the Node to decide when it should close an epoch.
 Once an epoch is closed, the Node computes a claim for the epoch and submits it to the rollups smart contracts.
-Then, the application front end fetches the proof that a given output is within the closed epoch and uses this proof to validate the output.
+Then, the application front-end fetches the proof that a given output is within the closed epoch and uses this proof to validate the output.
 For instance, the front end may verify whether a notice is valid or execute a voucher.

 Only the validator can submit a claim to the Rollups smart contracts.